p2pu/InventFest/IoT Tent/IoT-Module-02-Community Activity.markdown

-# Synth Module 2: Dance Party
+# IoT Module 2 Community Activity: Safety Hackathon

 ## Core Questions
+- How would you “hack” the "If these Walls Could Talk" activity to improve it?

-- If you could revise this the "Invented Boombox" for a group, what would that look like?
+- If you could revise this activity for a group, what would that look like?
-- Post your proposed activity in Discourse below.
+- Post your activity in Discourse below.
 - We've included a community activity you can pick up and use for your chapter or local group.

-## Community Activity: Dance Party
+# Community Activity: Safety Hackathon

-1. After asking your local community to make their Boombox, bring them all together on an evening or weekend day to show off their instrument.
-2. Once everyone is settled (and booted up), gather all the participants in a circle.
-3. Each person will play their Invented Boombox for a minute or two, and prompt folks to jump in and groove to that particular tune.
-4. After 2 minutes, the next person will jump in with their boombox.
-5. Take a video of the event and post it below.
+1. In your community, reach out to a local law enforcement officer.
+Who is the public-facing official?
+Invite them to come give a short presentation on local crime matters in your community, and potential solutions your crew could develop.
+You may also want to reach out to your local ACLU, Open Data Organization, or local non-profits for more ideas.
+2. In pairs, develop a product using littleBits that could potentially solve your community's safety issue.
+3. After 2-3 hours of prototyping, share out to the group and post to the littleBits project page.